digitalcredit-io/whitepaper/WhitePaperv1.0.md

 createdPost.transferTo(this,updatedPost, metadata);
 ```

-**Note: When the type of stored data is a file, dOPA will store the file in the IPFS server rather than through BigchainDB.**
+**Note: When the type of stored data is a file, dOPA will store the file in the IPFS rather than through BigchainDB.**

 ## Data Query